SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * **Smart Rule Builder**: Create business rules to work on incoming data in real-time.

-* **Business Rule Package**: Use pre-defined business rules for geofencing, thresholds or alarm escalation and notifications (SMS/Email/Speech).
+* **Business Rule Package**: Use pre-defined business rules for geofencing, thresholds or alarm escalation and notifications (SMS/email/voice).

-* **Reporting**: Create reports based on the dashboards layout and distribute them by Email.
+* **Reporting**: Create reports based on the dashboards layout and distribute them by email.

 * **Asset Management**: Organize your connected assets in hierarchies.